Should You Do Pushups Every Day? + 5 Benefits Of This Exercise

 4. Supports strong bones

-Pushups do more than strengthen your muscles and challenge your heart.
-Because they are a weight-bearing move, pushups can also promote good bone health—per the Mayo Clinic, weight-bearing exercises can help build strong bones and slow bone loss.
+Pushups do more than build muscles and challenge your heart.
+Because they are a weight-bearing move, pushups can also promote good bone health—weight-bearing exercises can help build strong bones and slow bone loss, according to the National Institutes Of Health.

 5. Improves posture